bbauska/UofM-AdvStyling/README.md

 in their own ways to interact with people.
 So good luck, I hope you enjoyed this interview.

 # Week 4-27.
-Interview with H N {#week-4-27.-interview-with-h-n .unnumbered}
+Interview with H N

 Hi everybody.
 Welcome back.